“Our doubts are traitors.” William Shakespeare “Doubts can only be removed by action.” Goethe

 Last night as the meat broth was chilling and forming a rising layer of fat, I learned something vitally important about my relationship with my mother.
-I realized that in order for her to keep me perpetually emotionally close (out of her own fear of being alone from her own childhood abandonment), she baked me, her daughter, with self doubt….for as far back as I can remember.
+In order for her to keep me perpetually close, out of her own fear of being alone due to her childhood abandonment, she baked me with self doubt for as far back as I can remember.
 How my brain responded was with confusion, anger, anxiety and panic.
-Empathy for her early injuries kept me always in the ring.
+Empathy for her own early injuries kept me in the ring unconsciously training my focus to always be on others.
 Her pain somehow seemed greater and more tragic than mine, her losses unthinkable.
-However, for whatever reason, Abby’s death prompted me to finally start severing that psychic cord between us.
+However, for reasons not clear to me, Abby’s death forced me to finally sever that unhealthy bond between us.
 I needed to permanently distance myself from my parents’ stories and look deeply at my own and mine alone.
 It’s not just feeling the feels but recognizing and labeling the dance between us so that I can unlearn the learned reactions into a response that is true for me.
 It really is like walking on a razor’s edge.
-To understand my conditioned inner dialogue has been to learn how to straddle this complexity along with the disconcerting feeling of ambiguity.
-I can step away, be myself, and yet still love her.
+To understand my conditioned inner dialogue has been to learn how to straddle this complexity, see it as an adult and an inner child, uncross the wires and learn a new way of interacting.
+I can step away from the long established status quo, hold firm in the evolved me and yet still love her.

 KA-BOOM!!!!
 This is a big moment.